ceostroff/harry-potter-gpt2-fanfiction/README.md

 This project has two parts: a scraper and a text generation model.
 The scraper fetches stories from [fanfiction.net](https://www.fanfiction.net/) and creates text files ready for training.

 The text generation bit lets you generate new fanfiction.
-We have pre-trained a model using the ~100 most popular HP fanfiction stories, but you can scrape a different set of stories and train your own model.
+We have [pre-trained a model](https://huggingface.co/ceostroff/harry-potter-gpt2-fanfiction) using the ~100 most popular HP fanfiction stories, but you can scrape a different set of stories and train your own model.

 ## Requirements

-A computer with Git, [Git LFS](https://git-lfs.github.com/), Python 3 and pip installed.
+A computer with Git, Python 3 and pip installed.

 ## Getting started